OrShahar1/Project_ISA/README.md

-# Projects
+# ISA Project
-Projects Repository

-#ISA project

-#computer structure and organization project
+#Computer Structure and Organization

+#Diagram that explains the design int the project
 ![](diagram.png)